List of The Vampire Chronicles characters

 A complete, visual genealogical record of all vampire characters found in Anne Rice's series: The Vampire Chronicles and The Lives of the Mayfair Witches.
 Includes dates of vampiric embrace and, if applicable, dates of eternal death.

 The following is a list of characters from Anne Rice's The Vampire Chronicles, which began with the 1976 novel Interview with the Vampire.
 The series primarily follows the antihero Lestat de Lioncourt, a French nobleman turned into a vampire in the 18th century, and by extension the many humans and vampires whose lives he has touched in his own long existence.
 Some characters from Rice's Lives of the Mayfair Witches trilogy cross over to The Vampire Chronicles, specifically in Merrick (2000), Blackwood Farm (2002), and Blood Canticle (2003).

 Rice said in a 2008 interview that her vampires were a "metaphor for lost souls".
 The homoerotic overtones of The Vampire Chronicles are also well documented.
 As of November 2008, The Vampire Chronicles had sold 80 million copies worldwide.

 The first novel in the series, Interview with the Vampire (1976), was made into a 1994 film starring Tom Cruise, Brad Pitt, Antonio Banderas, Christian Slater and Kirsten Dunst.
-The Queen of the Damned (1988) was adapted into a 2002 film of the same name, starring Stuart Townsend and Aaliyah and using some material from 1985's The Vampire Lestat.
+The Queen of the Damned (1988) was adapted into a 2002 film of the same name, starring Stuart Townsend, Marguerite Moreau, Vincent Pérez and Aaliyah and using some material from 1985's The Vampire Lestat.
 A television adaptation, Interview with the Vampire, premiered on AMC on October 2, 2022, starring Sam Reid and Jacob Anderson.